Q:

 Cyclic Butyric Acid Molecular Structure

 An enoic acid is a compound containing one double bond and one carboxylic acid group.
-Its molecular formula is C4H6O2, and there is a double bond between one carbon in the structure, and a carboxylic acid group is connected to the other carbon.
-The molecular structure of the enoic acid can be represented as CH2 = CHCH2COOH, where the double bond is located between the second and third carbon atoms and the carboxylic acid group is located on the fourth carbon atom.
+But Its molecular formula is C4H6O2, and there is a double bond between one carbon in the structure, and a carboxylic acid group is connected to the other carbon.
+The molecular structure of the enoic acid is able to be represented as CH2 = CHCH2COOH, where the double bond is located between the second and third carbon atoms and the carboxylic acid group is located on the fourth carbon atom.
+Crotonic acid molecular structure

 The molecular formula of crotonic acid is C4H6O, and its structure is characterized by a bicyclic structure containing an aldehyde group and a double bond.
-Specifically, the molecular structure of crotonic acid can be represented as CH2 = CHCHO, where the double bond is located between the first and second carbon atoms and the aldehyde group is attached to the second carbon atom.
-The structure of crotonic acid has no carboxylic acid group, but ends with an aldehyde group.
+Specifically, the molecular structure of crotonic acid is able to be represented as CH2 = CHCHO, where the double bond is located between the first and second carbon atoms and the aldehyde group is attached to the second carbon atom.
+The structure of crotonic acid has no carboxylic acid group, however ends with an aldehyde group.
+The similarities and differences between the two

 melting point and boiling point